-This engine will operate on any traditional 42" Std Gauge track system, including M.T.H.'s traditional Std Gauge tubular track.
+This Engine will operate on any O-42 Gauge Track system

+(both including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.)
 It is also compatible with most standard AC transformers.

-See page 45 for a complete list of compatible transformers, power packs, and wiring instructions.
+(See pages 46 and 47 for a complete list of compatible transformers, power packs and wiring instructions.)